 Guillermo Verdecchia is a writer of drama and fiction as well as a director, dramaturge, translator, and actor.
 He is the recipient of a Governor-General's Award for Drama for his play Fronteras Americanas and a four-time winner of the Chalmers Canadian Play Award.
-His work, which includes The Art of Building a Bunker (with Adam Lazarus), the Governor-General shortlisted Noam Chomsky Lectures (with Daniel Brooks), the Seattle Times' Footlight Award-winning Adventures of Ali & Ali (with Marcus Youssef and Camyar Chai), A Line in the Sand (with Marcus Youssef), bloom, and Another Country has been anthologized, translated into Spanish and Italian, produced in Europe and the US, and is studied in Latin America, Europe, and North America.
+His work, which includes The Art of Building a Bunker (with Adam Lazarus), the Governor-General shortlisted Noam Chomsky Lectures (with Daniel Brooks), the Seattle Times' Footlight Award-winning Adventures of Ali & Ali (with Marcus Youssef and Camyar Chai), A Line in the Sand (with Marcus Youssef), bloom, and Another Country has been recorded, anthologized, translated into Spanish and Italian, produced in Europe and the US, and is studied in Latin America, Australia, Europe, and North America.

 As a director and actor he has worked at theatres across Canada, from the Stratford Festival, where he directed Sunil Kuruvilla's Rice Boy, to Vancouver's East Cultural Centre, where he has presented several original works including Ali & Ali: The Deportation Hearings.
 He has also directed for Soulpepper Theatre -- the critically acclaimed production of The Royale and more recently the Canadian premier of Sanaz Toosi’s English – and the Tarragon – The Jungle (Toronto Critics’ Award for Best New Play).
 As an actor, he has played Orlando in As You Like It, and Galy Gay in A Man's A Man; he created the roles of Longomantanus in John Mighton's Short History of Night, Elias in Joan Macleod's Amigo's Blue Guitar, for which he received a Dora Award nomination, and Dan in Daniel Brooks's The Good Life.